abhiisinghh7/abhiisinghh7/README.md

 I am Abhijat Singh, 4rth year CCE undergraduate from MIT, Manipal working as an Application Engineering intern at Blackrock.

 - 👯 I’m looking to collaborate on Data Science or ML project or software development.
-- ⚡ Skillset: Data Structures and Algorithms in C/C++ and database management in MY-SQL.
+- ⚡ Skillset: Data Structures and Algorithms in C/C++, Database management in MY-SQL and software development in Java.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Angular (front-end development)
 - 📫 How to reach me: abhijatsingh1999@gmail.com

 My Linkedin profile link: https://www.linkedin.com/in/abhiisinghh99/